 How to make money as a student in Wolverhampton

-If you're a little cash-strapped and living in Wolverhampton, don't worry, there are plenty of ways to earn money that you can easily fit around your studies.
+If you're a little strapped for cash and living in Wolverhampton, don't panic.
+There are plenty of ways to earn money that you can easily fit around your studies.

 Use the university

-Your university isn’t just there to give you an education, it’s there to help you out in all areas of student life!
+Your university isn’t just there to give you an education, it’s there to help you out in all areas of student life.
 So, why not make the most of their resources?
-You can check the University of Wolverhampton’s SU page for vacancies, as well as the Workplace page (making sure you select part time/student) for job listings.
-Want face-to-face advice?
-Head to Careers & Employment Services in the Ambika Paul (MD) building for tips on getting jobs - it’s just an 11-minute walk from student residence Liberty Heights.

 Attend job fairs

 While they’re sometimes geared a little more towards graduates, you shouldn’t let that put you off.
 You might be able to wow someone into offering you a paid internship, or potentially pick up some part-time work.